squares-sql/SQUARES/docs/tutorial/02_synthesizer_basic.rst

   The two enumerator examples shown above are used to demonstrate how the :class:`~tyrell.enumerator.enumerator.Enumerator` interface works.
 Simple enumerators like these can be more easily constructed via :func:`~tyrell.enumerator.from_iterator.make_empty_enumerator`, :func:`~tyrell.enumerator.from_iterator.make_singleton_enumerator`, and :func:`~tyrell.enumerator.from_iterator.make_list_enumerator`.

-More sophisticated enumerators usually need to take into account what the spec file look like.
+More sophisticated enumerators usually need to take into account what the spec file looks like.
 For example, if we want to exhaustively enumerate all programs defined by a given spec, we could use :class:`~tyrell.enumerator.exhaustive.ExhaustiveEnumerator`:

 .. code-block:: python